BSpendlove/cisco-mac-address-database/README.md

 You can find below some documentation on the different routes/views for the API and examples of the returned output.

+Don't use this in production, use something more scalable (if you don't want cancer, don't use ansible) like netpalm...

 ---

 ## API Views: